 If teachers do not have access to tech coaches on staff they can participate in free webinars and digital conferences given by solution provides.

-Even thought many companies are providing free tools and subscriptions, the amount of tools available and options can be overwhelming.
+Even though many companies are providing free tools and subscriptions, the amount of tools available and options can be overwhelming.
 Give your team plenty of time to evaluate all the tools on the market.
-You will need to provide tools for teachers, students and IT staff (shameless plug) so that every one can be successful.
+You will need to provide tools for teachers, students and IT staff so that everyone can be successful.